 Today

-Bora Yılmaz is still Chairman of BoraJet, but he retired as its CEO in 2022 in favor of his son Kerem Yılmaz.
-Kerem, a licensed ATP pilot who worked as an executive for Airbus SE in France before returning to take over BoraJet, currently runs the company’s day to day affairs, while father and son collaborate together on the company's future efforts and ambitions.
+Bora Yılmaz is still Chairman of BoraJet, but he retired as the company’s CEO in 2022 in favor of his son, Kerem Yılmaz.
+Kerem, a licensed ATP pilot who previoiusly worked as an executive for Airbus SE in France before returning to take charge of BoraJet, runs the company’s day to day affairs while father and son collaborate together on the company's future efforts and ambitions.

 Destinations